A Florida benefit corporation is a relatively new entity that is available for companies that benefit the public.

 This is more than just a financial annual report.
 This annual report considers everything the corporation did during the year in furtherance of its charitable goals.

-How to Become a Benefit Corporation
+How to Become a Benefit Corporation in 4 Simple Steps

 The process of filing as a Florida benefit corporation is very similar to starting a regular C Corp or S Corp in Florida.